tsucres/HNBuddyLandingPage/README.md

 ### Contribution

 - Spelling errors: I'm not a native English speaker, so there are probably several grammatical errors and unnatural sentences.
 Any correction/rephrasing would be really appreciated!

+### TODO

+- Get rid of jQuery
+- Finish contrib page
+- FAQ page
+- Complete Readme with a description of the structure of the repo (gulp and all) + presenting the new pages.
+Commenting on usage of photoswipe, GMC, nunjucks, ...
+- Clean gulp file
+- Rebuild footer